rayza-piedade24/greends-pml/docs/T4_cross_validation.md

 $${\rm F1~score}= 2 \times \frac{{\rm precision} \times {\rm recall}}{{\rm precision} + {\rm recall}}=\frac{{\rm 2\\, TP}}{{\rm 2\\, TP}+{\rm FP}+{\rm FN}}.$$

 This is also known as the **Dice coefficient**.
 For the burned area example ${\rm F1~score}=0$ since in fact the F1 score is the *harmonic mean* of precision and recall.
-This metric still does not take into consideration true negatives (TN) and is criticized for giving the same importance to precision and recall.
+This metric still does not take into consideration true negatives (TN) and it is questionable since it gives the same importance to precision and recall.

 ---